-More than 100,000 people in the United States are living with multiple myeloma today, and the American Cancer Society estimates that multiple myeloma will be diagnosed in 30,280 people in 2017 (Figure 3).
+More than 100,000 people in the United States are living with multiple myeloma today, and the American Cancer Society estimates that multiple myeloma will be diagnosed in 34,920 people in 2021 (Figure 3).
 Multiple myeloma is second to non-Hodgkin's lymphoma as the most common blood cancer and represents 1.8% of all cancers.
 Figure 3.
 Prevalence of multiple myeloma in the United States.

 In general, myeloma is a disease of people who are older (the average age at diagnosis is 69).
 People in any decade of life are at some risk, and risk definitely increases with age.
-Multiple myeloma is more common among men than women and it develops twice as often among African Americans as among non-African Americans.
+Multiple myeloma is more common among men than women.
+African Americans are twice as likely to develop multiple myeloma.
 The number of patients living with multiple myeloma has increased over the last few years.
-It's not because the number of patients diagnosed with myeloma increased, but rather because people are living longer with multiple myeloma.

-The reason people are living longer with multiple myeloma is that a number of new therapies have been developed, and they have had a significant impact on survival.
-It is estimated that there will be a 55% increase in the number of people living with myeloma by 2022 compared with the numbers from 1992 to 2010.
+It's not because the number of patients diagnosed with myeloma has increased significantly, but rather because people are living longer with multiple myeloma.
+The reason people are living longer with multiple myeloma is that a number of new therapies have been developed, and this has had a significant impact on survival.